 - Architectural Design with SketchUp / 2nd Edition / Schreyer / John Wiley & Sons (Amazon link)

 My reference book for SketchUp, which covers modeling, plugins, rendering, making and scripting.
 We will use it for the first third of the course.
+You may have free access to the e-book via the library.

 - Commercial Design Using Autodesk Revit / Any recent edition / Daniel John Stine / SDC Publications